Sneaky Speed Cleaning

 Help Is Essential

 Enlist another member of the family to deal with the food, if necessary.
-All that you need is some sliced cold meat and a bagged salad, plus some nice easy comfort food like custard for pudding.
-That takes care of that worry, and you can focus on the cleaning.
+All that you need is some sliced cold meat and a bagged salad, plus some nice easy comfort food like custard for pudding (coffee ecclairs from M&S make agreat last minute desert.
+That takes care of that worry, and you can focus on the domestic cleaning and tidying.

 First things first.
 This isn’t the time to dust the pot plants or declutter the wardrobe.
 You need to do the most important things first.
 So here’s The Plan for getting it all done: